 Due to its latitude (close to the Equator), the climate and the length of the day remain much the same all year round.
 This makes for a predictable daily routine and on my second afternoon I noticed the same women setting up their food stalls in the village square.
 The previous evening they'd had so few customers that a restaurant in our society would go out of business in a matter of weeks.
 But they do not go out of business because their "corporate budget" has no marketing component, no customer relations component, no rental space overhead and no salaries or benefits to pay.

 They are an informal example of a Local Exchange Trading System (LETS).
 That tern was coined in 1983 to describe communities operating outside the global economy.
 According to the International LETS Groups Directory there are over 1,500 LETS operating in the world today.
 But if we include informal ones such as these Quichua women, there are millions.
 They are as inartificial as an economy can be.
-Perhaps as the global economy continues to worsen, local economies like these will become more commonplace.If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Perhaps as the global economy continues to worsen, local economies like these will become more commonplace.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!